replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/http.md

 ---
 title: HTTP
-description:  Collect and analyze information about the ability to connect to the specified HTTP address
+description:  Collect and analyze information about the ability to connect to the specified HTTP address.
 ---

 ## HTTP Collector

-The `http` collector can collect information about the ability to connect to the specified HTTP address
+To collect information about the ability to connect to a specified HTTP address, you can use the `http` collector.

 ### Parameters